How to Write a Software Design Document

 2. Determine the Scope of the Document

-- What information needs to be included to achieve the project goals?
+• What details are necessary to achieve the project goals?

 3. Identify the Stakeholders